Dix Park: Sunflower Field

 The sunflower field at Dix Park in July 2025.

 The Sunflower Field was first planted in 2019 in Dix Park by the Raleigh Water Department as a "environmental experiment": after planting a field of sunflowers in order to harvest their seeds as biofuel the previous year, they decided to plant them in a park so that they could be enjoyed by the public.
 Since then, around 200,000 sunflower seeds are planted every year and timed to bloom simultaneously in mid-July.
 This simultaneous bloom is a popular attraction.
 As the flowers die, they also provide food for many species of birds including goldfinches, nuthatches, titmice, grosbeaks, chestnut warbler, Mississippi Kites, cedar waxwings, the scarlet tanager and a single painted bunting in 2022 -- which in turn attracts birdwatchers to watch the birds.

 Sunflower Power Poles

 Artist Thomas Sayre's transformation of power poles at the park's entrance into sunflower sculptures reflects the public's enthusiasm for the Sunflower Field in addition to transforming utilitarian infrastructure owned by Duke Energy.

+Trolls

+A family of five trolls, commissioned by international artist Thomas Dambo were installed at Dix park in 2025.
+They were created by Danbo and assembled by the artist and a team of local volunteers.
+Each troll is made from recycled materials such as old pallets, recycled wood fencing and twigs.
+Each of the trolls can be located on a map of the park, and each has a story included in their entry on the map.
+Mother Strong Tail, Dix, Dax, Dux and Daddy Bird Eye are part of a family of trolls, the other two (Little Sally & Big Pete) of whom are on walkabout in High Point and Charlotte.